JackHey99/Project-0/README.md

 Jack Heyward ID#2174132

 ## Introduction
-The aim of this project is to design a system that can measure a person's subjective flicker fusion threshold.
-The
+The aim of this project is to design an embedded system that can measure a person's subjective flicker fusion threshold with the available components.

 ## Method